 7. Small Moroccan Living Room

 Designing for a compact space does not mean you have to sacrifice the richness of Moroccan style.
-A small Moroccan living room benefits from clever multifunctional pieces like leather poufs that serve as both seating and mirrors with arched frames to create the illusion of more space while adding a signature architectural for a single large statement piece, such as an intricate lantern or a patterned rug, to ground the room without cluttering keeping the floor mostly clear and using light-colored textiles, you can maintain an open feel while still enjoying the exotic textures and patterns that make this style so beloved.
+A small Moroccan living room benefits from clever multifunctional pieces like leather poufs that serve as both seating and footrests.
+Use mirrors with arched frames to create the illusion of more space while adding a signature architectural element.
+Opt for a single large statement piece, such as an intricate lantern or a patterned rug, to ground the room without cluttering it.
+By keeping the floor mostly clear and using light-colored textiles, you can maintain an open feel while still enjoying the exotic textures and patterns that make this style so beloved.

 8. Moroccan Living Room Arches